pindab0ter/hansvl.nl/content/blog/bock-2-protobuf/index.md

 > B.O.C.K. has only ever sent read-only requests.
 Please be a decent human being and don’t cheat.

 ## Protobuf

+As you can see in the cover image, there are some repeating patterns.
+I started to figure out that I could tell what certain values where, but not what those values meant.

 After a while, I realized that the data was probably encoded using [Protocol Buffers](https://protobuf.dev).
 This is a binary format for serializing structured data.
 It competes with the likes of JSON and XML, but is much more compact and